paracord bracelets

 Buying Small Quantities Of Paracord

-First-timers do not know the best types and sizes of paracords to use in their projects.
-They buy small lengths of paracord, and they end up running out of cord in the end.
+First-timers must learn the best types and sizes of paracords to use in their projects.
+They buy small lengths of paracord, and they end up running out of cord.
 Thus, it is best to buy extended paracords so you can always have an extra and practice how to do the knots repeatedly.

 Creating A Wrong Knot

-The majority of the paracord bracelets must have a knot at the end to keep the cords in place.
+Most paracord bracelets must have a knot at the end to keep the cords in place.
 Thus, if you wish to dismantle the bracelet, you have to untie the knot in the future.
-If you don't want to end up with the overhand knot like most beginners usually do, you must follow the instructions given by the experts in paracord knots.
+If you want to avoid ending up with the overhand knot like most beginners usually do, you must follow the instructions given by the experts in paracord knots.

 Going Ahead Of The Instructions

-Sometimes, you tend to be eager to see how your bracelet will look immediately, and you go ahead with the instructions.
-You miss out on small details, and you end up messing your knots.
+Sometimes, you are eager to see how your bracelet will look immediately, so you follow the instructions.
+However, you miss small details, and you end up messing up your knots.

 Too Much Melting At The End

-Some of the paracord knots require you to melt them on end to make them look neat and clean.
+Some paracord knots require you to melt them on end to make them look neat and clean.
 However, some first-timers often spoil their paracord bracelets by dissolving them too much.
-The tip that you can try is not to use too much heat, burn a significant portion of the paracord and make it messy.
+You can not use too much heat, burn a significant portion of the paracord, and make it messy.

 Two Ends Do Not Meet The Right Way

-Another common mistake that beginners make is that the ends of the paracord bracelets do not meet correctly at the end.
+Another common mistake that beginners make is that the ends of the paracord bracelets need to meet correctly at the end.
 To do this correctly, you have to meet the location where the two ends of the rope meet.
 If you didn't do it correctly, you would have a higher chance of hurting your hands when you wear the bracelet.

 Different Kinds Of Paracord Knots And Steps How To Make It

-There are tons of available tutorials on how to do the paracord knots on the internet.
-But the secret to success is not just by watching the video tutorials but also by the eagerness to learn the technique.
+There are many available tutorials on how to do the paracord knots online.
+However, the secret to success is watching video tutorials and being eager to learn the technique.
 Here are some of the various types of knots and steps on how to do it:

 The Cobra Knot

-https://www.youtube.com/watch?v=dEtEuwkO9ek In doing the cobra knot, you need to have two strings of the paracord.
+To do the cobra knot, you need to have two paracord strings.
 You can have one color or multi-color paracord for this project.
 Here are the steps on how to do this:

-3. Get the correct string and put it under the left strand and back to the loop you created using the remaining line.
+3. Put the correct string under the left strand and back to the loop you created using the remaining line.

 4. Lastly, tighten the knot.